kubernetes/kubernetes/docs/proposals/volume-client-container.md

 # Configuration
 As of Kubernetes 1.2, the volume plugins expect that the VCS is installed on the host.  *Each plugin will have to opt-in to container usage* this may leave a undeseriable "out of the box" experience until the default is changed to opt-out.
 This design prsents a pattern which will be added to plugins independently.

 For greater flexibility each plugin will specify whether to support containerized or host based mount, or both.
 If containerized mount is not specified, then host based mount is assumed.
-If containerized mount is supported, the container images can either retrieved from ConfigMap like the following:
+If containerized mount is supported, the container images can either retrieved from ConfigMap or with the following:

 --nfs_mount_container="k8/nfs_container:latest"